Soul Sessions Podcast: JSU Coach TC Taylor

 Paul Wolf:

-Soul Sessions is produced by Visit Jackson, the destination organization for Mississippi's Capital City.
-Our executive producers are Jonathan Pettus and Dr. Rickey Thigpen.
-You want to know more about us?
-You can go to our fabulous website.
-It's up-to-date every single day at Visitjackson.com.
+Soul Sessions is produced by Visit Jackson, the destination organization for Mississippi's capital city.
+Our executive producers are Jonathan Pettus and Dr. Rickey Thigpen, and I'm our managing editor.
+You want to know more about our mission and what we do?
+You can log on to our website: it's at Visitjackson.com.
 I'm Paul Wolf and you've been listening to Soul Sessions.

 Paul Wolf